MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/unicode-and-multibyte-character-set-mbcs-support.md

 > [!NOTE]
 > Microsoft recommends the MFC Unicode libraries for all new development.\
 > The MBCS libraries were deprecated in Visual Studio 2013 and Visual Studio 2015.
-This is no longer the case.</br>
+This is no longer the case.\
 > Starting with Visual Studio 2017, the MBCS libraries are no longer deprecated and don't generate deprecation warnings.

 ## MFC Support for Unicode Strings